ROMANS 8:

 something must be done.

-a flood, or rained down fire and brimstone from heaven.
+a flood, or rain down fire and brimstone from heaven.

 And secondly, the inhabitants would have another 400